 Laura pushes readers to both reflect AND take action, as “reflections without action won’t lead to transformation. “

-No matter how secure our faith in Christ, there are times in life when situations and circumstances shakes us to our core and fear, anxiety, and/or worry rear their ugly head.
+No matter how secure our faith in Christ, there are times in life when situations and circumstances shake us to our core and fear, anxiety, and/or worry rear their ugly head.

 “This I Know”, can help us to remember God is the “anchor to our present even though we don’t know what the future holds”.